cusitristan/SheTrainsDocs/dev_docs.md

 The second is Avi and she helps us see the our app through the eyes of a coach
 ![Coach persona](/docs/assets/imgs/avi_strength_coach.png)

+## Current Main Use Case

+Using the coach persona defined above, Avi.
+This is the main use case we've defined so far based on our current requirements set.
+Something to note is that our current requirement set is not the same as the requirements defined below.
+Below is the **full** set of requirements.

+1. Avi signs in
+2. See list of athletes
+3. Sees dashboard
+4. Selects athlete
+5. Checks athletes fatigue chart
+6. Sees what phase the athlete is in
+7. Sees suggestions for that phase
+8. Sends “nudge” to athlete
+9. Adjusts training plan based on athlete response

+## Full Requirements

+### Traits:

+- Quick and easy for athletes & coaches to use
+- Limited manual input
+- Very low barrier to entry for each party
+- Slick, modern UI
+- Simplicity

+### Coaching:

+- Dashboard
+  - Show aggregate data for each/all athletes
+  - Data filtering
+  - Data sorting
+- Show cycle data for individual athletes so coaches can make decisions based off the research surrounding training and the menstrual cycle
+  - Where each athlete is in their cycle
+  - Symptoms that commonly occur during those phases (submitted by athletes through period tracking companion app)
+- Communication Features
+  - Coaches can create custom forms to “query” their athletes, mostly based on menstrual cycle info/suggestions
+    - Training data - out of scope for the course, but necessary in the future
+    - General data
+  - Ability to send these forms on a periodic interval set by the coach
+  - Forms would be very easy for the athlete to use
+    - Sliders
+    - Buttons

+### Athletes:

+- Period/symptom tracking companion app for athletes
+  - Calendar view
+  - Shows where athlete currently is in their phase based off user input
+    - Age, birth control, last period, etc.
+  - Can enter symptoms on each day
+    - Bleeding, cramps, etc.
+  - Potentially mild predictive features
+  - View for answering coach “queries”
+    - Sliders, buttons, etc.
+  - Notifications for coach “queries”
+  - Workout tracking - out of scope, but necessary in the future

+## Design Philosophy

+- Initially, our team was heavily focused around providing value to the athlete
+- After lengthy discussion, as well as an interview with a national level athlete, we decided to pivot our app quite heavily
+- Instead of focusing on providing value to the athlete, we’re focusing on providing value completely to the coach, specifically, high level coaches
+  - High level athletes don’t pay for their training apps/coaches, it’s the team that sponsors them that pays (needs citation)
+  - Coaches are more able to use the period tracking information vs. athletes, whose training plan is mostly dictated by their coach anyways
+  - At the highest levels, coaches/teams are much more likely to pay for fringe benefits vs. lower level/amateur teams where the difference in performance does not matter as much
+- Also deciding to focus on sports where millisecond differences matter
+  - Sprinting, cycling, etc.
+  - These sports are more likely to pay for very small benefits vs. sports like hockey where these minute benefits would not be very noticeable